New to SharePoint sites? Read our latest article on 5 SharePoint Site Design Best Practices for Beginners!

 Once your results come up as you type, you can filter by Sites, Files, People, and News results, and you also have the option to filter according to other available criteria.
 In addition, you are given the option to “Go To Classic Results Page” where you’re given more of the options shown throughout the rest of this article.

 You should now have the knowledge to make smart search queries.
-This tips here should apply no matter what you’re searching for.
-Plus, a lot of what you learned here is applicable in Google and Bing.
-Check out this great article called How to Google It for even more info.
+These tips here should apply no matter what you’re searching for.
+Plus, a lot of what you learned here is applicable to Google and Bing.

 Want more SharePoint search tips in future posts?
 Subscribe to our blog for updates!